Washington State University

 Archival and Post-Archival

-Administrative units transfer records and files to the University Archives
+Administrative units transfer records and files to University Archives

-based on the unit's Records Retention Schedule.
-Refer to 90.01.
+based on the unit's records retention schedule.
+See 90.01.

 The University Archivist administers the archives in accordance